What will you do on this course?

 - Unified Biology (70 marks, 1 hour and 30 minutes, 24% of the total mark)

 There isn’t any coursework in A Level Biology.
 Practical skills will be tested in the exams.
-At A Level, a practical endorsement certificate can be awarded on completion of a minimum of 12 practical skills competences.
+At A Level, a practical endorsement certificate can be awarded on completion of a minimum of 12 practical skills competencies.
 These are assessed internally.

 What could this course lead to?

 Following this course will allow you to make informed and valid conclusions about many of the ethical, environmental and biotechnological issues which occur today.
-The course provides sound academic training and develops skills in essay writing, practical work and data handling.
+The course provides sound academic training and develops skills in essay writing, practical work, and data handling.
 Furthermore, the course delivers a considerable body of knowledge, which will provide you with a strong foundation for a variety of scientific courses and careers.
 Medicine, Biochemistry, Ecology and Physiology are common pathways that students of Biology A Level follow.

 What syllabus do you follow?